wojdyr/debyer/doc/index.rst

     \left( \boldsymbol{r}_i-\boldsymbol{r}_j \right) \right]

-The Debye scattering equation gives spherically avaraged intensity.
+The Debye scattering equation gives spherically averaged intensity.
 The averaging is similar to calculating the surface area of sphere.
 It is more elegant to use double integral, but knowing the circumference formula